Get Admitted Today!Explore Rehabs Near You.

-Private Alcohol Rehab Centers
+Private & Luxury Alcohol Rehab Facilities

 If you’re dealing with alcohol misuse, a private rehab center may be an appropriate place to receive treatment.
 Some people prefer being in private treatment for alcohol addiction because they can focus more on recovery.
 This mode of treatment can be an effective way to get away from the influences of alcohol while you work on sobriety.

-What Is Private Rehab?
+What Is a Private Alcohol Rehab Facility?

-Private Alcohol Rehab Treatment Settings
+Types of Private Alcohol Rehab Settings

-Private rehab centers offer the four recommended levels of care for alcohol treatment.1(halfway) These levels of care are defined by the American Society of Addiction Medicine: 1(halfway)
+Private rehab centers offer the four recommended levels of care for alcohol treatment.1 These levels of care are defined by the American Society of Addiction Medicine: 1

-Therapies Offered at Private Alcohol Rehab Programs
+Therapies Offered at Private and Luxury Alcohol Rehab Programs

 Therapy is a foundational component of any rehab program, including an alcohol treatment program.
 The types of therapy that you will engage in depend on what level of care you are currently receiving and your assessed needs.
-However, at private addiction treatment centers, you can expect to have access to the following types of therapies:
+However, at private or luxury addiction treatment centers, you can expect to have access to the following types of therapies:

 • Cognitive-behavioral therapy: CBT is a common type of therapy that combines cognitive therapy with behavioral therapy.
 This therapy is based on the belief that our thoughts, emotions, and behavior are all intertwined and affect each other.
 During therapy, the clinician’s goal is to enable you to change thought patterns that may influence you negatively and lead to regretful behaviors.3(top & mid)